Major Research Areas (basic and human research)

 - 2017.
 Fibroblast growth factor 19 regulates skeletal muscle mass and ameliorates muscle wasting in mice.
 Nature Medicine.
 990-996.

 - 2016.
 Gas chromatography/atmospheric pressure chemical ionization/mass spectrometry for the analysis of organochlorine pesticides and polychlorinated biphenyls in human serum.
 Journal of Chromatography A. 88-98.

 - 2014.
 The metabolically healthy but obese phenotype is associated with lower plasma levels of persistent organic pollutants as compared to the metabolically abnormal obese phenotype.
 Journal of Clinical Endocrinology and Metabolism.
 E1061-E1066.

 - 2012.
 Public health concern behind the exposure to persistent organic pollutants and the risk of metabolic diseases.
 BMC Public Health.
-8 sider.
+8 pages.

 - 2012.
 Metabolic impacts of high dietary exposure to persistent organic pollutants in mice.
 Toxicology Letters.
 8-15.

 - 2011.
 Differential effects of various fish proteins in altering body weight, adiposity, inflammatory status, and insulin sensitivity in high-fat-fed rats.
 Metabolism: Clinical and Experimental.
 1122-1130.

 - 2011.
 Chronic Consumption of Farmed Salmon Containing Persistent Organic Pollutants Causes Insulin Resistance and Obesity in Mice.
 PLOS ONE. e25170.